Discovering Turkeys Ancient Secrets / My Family Week in Antalya

 Going Back To Armas Beach Hotel

-It was very nerve wracking.
-I just walked off and headed to the shop.
+So, I just walked off and headed to the shop.
 There was a track heading towards the forest from here.
 It looked like wild bear territory lol.
 I turned around after about 20 minutes when my niece finally answered my message on Facebook.

 Having Dinner at The Palm Restaurant in Alanya